Ski season is well underway in the Alps, and I’m sure we’re all excited about the ski trips we have planned.

 Why You Need to Train for Skiing

 Skiing is a sport that requires strength and endurance.
 The better shape you’re in, the less likely you’ll get hurt.
-Plus, you’ll be able to ski longer and harder on your days on the hill.
+Plus, you’ll be able to ski longer and harder on your days on the mountain.

 Alpine skiing has a range of races from the speed-based Super G to the more technical slalom races.
 An elite ski racer needs to have incredible physical, physiological, and mental skills to speed down a mountain at speeds of 80 miles per hour (129 KPH).
 And, a lot of confidence!